 - Reporter Information: This section captures the details of the person or entity reporting the incident, including their name, contact information, and role or position.

-- Involved Parties: This section captures information about individuals or entities involved in the incident, including their names, roles, and contact information.
+- Involved Parties: This section captures information about individuals or entities involved, including their names, roles, and contact information.
 This may include employees, witnesses, or other individuals directly or indirectly involved in the incident.

 - Incident Description: This section provides a detailed description of the incident, including the sequence of events, the nature of the incident, and any contributing factors or causes.